Big Apple Donuts and Coffee

 Big Apple Worldwide Holdings Sdn Bhd (doing business as Big Apple Donuts & Coffee) is a café retailer in Malaysia specializing in donuts and coffee.
 The company is a subsidiary of Duskin Co.
-Ltd. The company is owned and managed by Big Apple Inter-Asia.
+Ltd, and is owned and managed by Big Apple Inter-Asia.
 Big Apple Donuts & Coffee opened its first outlet and began trading in 2007.
-The first outlet located at The Curve in Damansara, Selangor, Malaysia.
+Their first outlet opened at The Curve in Mutiara Damansara, Selangor, Malaysia.

 Locations

-Big Apple has locations in Malaysia and Cambodia.
+Big Apple has locations in Malaysia across all states and federal territories (except Penang, Perlis and Labuan) and throughout Phnom Penh in Cambodia.